laurenkolinger/3d/examples/sample_project/README.md

 To use this example as a template for your own project:

 1. Copy the entire directory structure
-2. Edit the `src/config.py` file to set your own paths and parameters
+2. Edit `analysis_params.yaml` to set your own parameters
 3. Follow the instructions in the main repository README to run the processing scripts

 Note: This is only an example structure - no actual videos or outputs are included.